2014 HSC Rules and Procedures guide

 - conditions for which you have been granted disability provisions, unless you experience further difficulties

-(vii) You must lodge any illness/misadventure appeals for HSC written examinations with the Board shortly after the examination in question.
-Appeals for practical examinations, performances or submitted works must be lodged within one week of the date of the examination, performance or submission.
+(vii) You must lodge any illness/misadventure application for HSC written examinations with the Board shortly after the examination in question.
+Application for practical examinations, performances or submitted works must be lodged within one week of the date of the examination, performance or submission.

-(viii) Late appeals will be considered only in exceptional circumstances.
-You will be notified of the results of your appeal on the same day as the release of your examination results.
+(viii) Late applications will be considered only in exceptional circumstances.
+You will be notified of the results of your application on the same day as the release of your examination results.

 7. HSC results

 If you meet all the requirements, you will be awarded a Higher School Certificate.
-This certificate shows your name and the name of your school.
+This certificate shows your name, school and date of the award.

 (ii) HSC Record of Achievement